Zabanaa/wypy/README.md

-# Wypy is a command line utilise to manage network connection.
+# Wypy is a command line utility to manage network connections.

-The _base_ list of features include:
+The _base_ list of features will include:

 - Scanning the network for access points
 - turn the radio on